sgu222e/pleximusmaximus/README.md

 3 - Create windows scheduled task to run every 5-10 minutes
-Select "Run whether user is logged in or not" to run silently in background
+Select "Run whether user is logged in or not" to run silently in background Select "Run with highest privileges" to have full rights - You must have admin level access to the system

 4 - ???